Local economic information

 County Durham Economic Partnership (CDEP)

 The CDEP is the strategic partnership for the regeneration and economic development of County Durham.
-Part of its role is to provide economic intelligence including Monthly Economic Updates for the County.

 The National Online Manpower Information System (NOMIS) - The National Online Manpower Information System (NOMIS) is a web-based database of labour market statistics, which is run on behalf of the ONS and provides the latest data on unemployment, VAT registered businesses and the labour force.